Litlington, East Sussex

 Overview of Litlington, East Sussex taken from the downs.

-Litlington is a village and former civil parish, now in the parish of Cuckmere Valley, in the Wealden district, in the county of East Sussex, England.
-It is focussed 3 mi ENE of Seaford on the south coast.
-It was in a roughly square parish of dramatic chalkland that extends down to a natural coastline of pebble beach, Cuckmere Haven.
-In 1961 the parish had a population of 117.
-On 1 April 1990 the parish was abolished and merged with Lullington and Westdean to form Cuckmere Valley.
+Litlington is a village and former civil parish, now in the parish of Cuckmere Valley, in the Wealden district of the county of East Sussex, England.
+It is located 3 mi ENE of Seaford on the south coast.
+It was part of a roughly square parish of dramatic chalkland that extends down to a natural pebble coastline at Cuckmere Haven.
+In 1961, the parish had a population of 117.
+On 1 April 1990, the parish was abolished and merged with Lullington and Westdean to form Cuckmere Valley.

 Toponymy

-The name is Saxon, and literally means Litl's (followers or possibly family's) homestead.
-It is also potentially a corruption of Littleton but there is no evidence for its missing its -ing component.
+The name is Saxon and literally means Litl's (followers or possibly family's) homestead.
+It is also potentially a corruption of Littleton, but there is no evidence for it missing its -ing component.

 Parish description

 The village is small and like the rest of the parish, which extends to take in much of the Seven Sisters Country Park, is on the left bank of a narrow valley in the signature narrow band of the South Downs National Park.
 It is downriver followed only by marshes mainly to its side of its road leading to hamlets of Exceat and Westdean but across the narrow road a narrow strip of fertile farmland that ascends rapidly into chalkland grazing.

 Beyond the Exceat tiny cluster of homes is footpath access to Cuckmere Haven, which has road access from the west, Seaford only, a natural shoreline of pebbles and the soon towering Seven Sisters cliffs to the east.
 Among features of the landscape here are sheep fields and pillboxes from World War II.